nuSTORM/gnomon/doc/source/index.rst

 The nuSTORM experiment
 ----------------------

-The neutrinos from stored muons (nuSTORM) experiment is a proposal to search for sterile neutrinos, measure neutrino cross sections, and perform accelerator R&D using beams of decaying muons.
+nuSTORM is an entry-level muon storage ring intended to produce flavor pure beams of muon neutrinos and electron antineutrinos (or electron neutrinos and muon antineutrinos when mu-minus are stored).
+When paired with a magnetized detector at short baseline (1 to 2 km), nuSTORM is intended to make a definitive measurement on the presence or absence of an LSND/MiniBooNE type sterile neutrino.
+Near detectors in the nuSTORM beam could be used to make very clean, high statistics measurements of both electron and muon neutrino cross sections.

 The Letter Of Intent (LOI) that was submit to Fermilab is available here:

   http://arxiv.org/abs/1206.0294